apacheignite/documentation/platforms-apis/redis.md

 [block:callout]
 {
   "type": "info",
   "body": "In Redis, databases are identified by an integer index, not by a database name.
-Therefore, currently you cannot switch between caches by names and only entries from null cache are handled."
+Therefore, currently you cannot switch between caches by names and only entries from <default> cache are handled."
 }
 [/block]
 You can connect to Ignite using your favorite [Redis client](http://redis.io/clients).
 See basic examples for some languages below